Techtonica/curriculum/testing-and-tdd/react-testing-jest-and-RTL.md

 - If you want to test behavior, like whether text changes on hover, you should use React Testing Library.

 - [Things to avoid with snapshots (2 min)]https://kentcdodds.com/blog/effective-snapshot-testing#things-to-avoid-with-snapshots

-### Check for Understanding

-    Make sure you can answer these questions.
-If you aren't sure about any of these, write them down and figure it out with a peer before moving on.

-    - What is the difference between **unit** testing and **integration** testing?
-    - If you're hoping to prove that an element is *not*, rendering, such as when you want a section not to be in the document after a button click, which of these query methods should you use and why?:  `getByText`, `findByText`, `queryByText`
-    - When should you use RTL?
-When should you just use Jest only?
-    - When is a Jest snapshot test helpful?